-HOMEINFR'ACTION 011THE FESTIVALABOUTPROJECTSLINKSE-SERVICEARCHIVESSITE-MAP
+HOMEINFR'ACTION 10THE FESTIVALABOUTPROJECTSLINKSE-SERVICEARCHIVESSITE-MAP

 Partnerships

-We have initiated collaborations and exchanges with other festivals with the firm objective to establish cooperations.
+We have initiated collaborations and exchanges with several other festivals with the firm objective to establish cooperations.
 To be able to promote new artists on the international scene.

 DSCF5733